Governance

 Should cyber risk be reported to the board?

-Yes, in a business-focused format that highlights exposure, change, and decision points.
+Yes, in a business-focused format that highlights material exposure, change over time, and governance or decision points.

 Who accepts residual cyber risk?

-Typically accountable business or executive leaders, not only technical teams.
+Typically accountable business or executive leaders, not only technical teams, because residual risk acceptance is a governance decision.

 What is the difference between enterprise cyber risk and day-to-day security operations?

-Enterprise cyber risk focuses on oversight, prioritization, and business impact across the organization.
+Enterprise cyber risk focuses on oversight, prioritization, consequence, and governance across the organization, while day-to-day security operations focus more on technical controls and operational defense.

 Continue reading